Prime member exclusive:

 By confirming your purchase, you agree to Audible's Conditions of Use and Amazon's Privacy Notice.
 Taxes where applicable.

-Using first-person accounts from the perpetrators themselves, along with data from the writers’ groundbreaking research on mass shooters, The Violence Project charts new pathways to prevention and innovative ways to stop the social contagion of violence.
+Using data from groundbreaking research on mass shooters, including direct accounts from the perpetrators themselves, The Violence Project charts new pathways to prevention and innovative ways to stop the social contagion of violence.

 ©2021 Jillian Peterson and James Densley (P)2021 Bolinda Publishing